apollographql/apollo-server/docs/source/api/apollo-server.md

 *  `reportErrorFunction`: (err: Error) => void

-   By default, errors sending reports to Engine servers will be logged to standard error.
+   By default, any errors encountered while sending reports to Graph Manager will be logged to standard error.
 Specify this function to process errors in a different way.